orrygoob/mira-mode/ha-integration/README.md

 - Install integration
 - Restart Homeassistant
 - Wait a few minutes and HA should find it automatically
-- If not found automatically, Go to Settings->Device and Services->Add Integration (blue button at bottom right) -> search for RD200
+- If not found automatically, Go to Settings->Device and Services->Add Integration (blue button at bottom right) -> search for MiraMode
 - It should find it and set it up

-Note: If used the ESPHome integration in the past, you must remove the RD200 MAC address from the `ble_client:` section.
+Note: If used the ESPHome integration in the past, you must remove the MiraMode MAC address from the `ble_client:` section.

 ### Pusle counter for V2 Devices (Thanks @farlight1)
 Now - Actual count pulses (note that this is a real time parameter and it is updated on the device when the ion chamber fires, as we read the device every 10 minutes in HA it may not make sense.
 Users who want to use this parameter should consider changing DEFAULT_SCAN_INTERVAL in const.py to 1min (60) or almost 2min (120).